England | Scotland | Wales | Northern Ireland | Ireland

 Contact details for GP or local asylum health team: Furnace Green Surgery, 50 The Glade, Furnace Green, Crawley, RH10 6JN Tel: 01293 611 063 Email: email@example.com

-If you wish to see if you are in our Practice Boundary, please go to google maps and compare your post code to our practice boundary.
+If you wish to see if you are in our practice boundary, please go to google maps and compare your post code to our Practice Boundary Map.
 If you are within the boundary, you may apply to register with us if our list is open.

 You will be asked by the receptionist the reason for the urgency; this is under the instruction of the Partners of the Practice and you must give an answer as to why they need to phone you back.

-Please only phone in the afternoon if you are chasing your test results.
-All results are checked by the GPs before the Receptionists are able to give you any comment made by the GP.
+Please only phone in the afternoon for test results.
+All results are checked by the GPs before the Receptionists are able to give you the results.
 Should a result need you to come and see a Clinician, you may be telephoned by a Receptionist to book an appointment.

 New Patient Health Check

-As a new patient you will be required to have a new patient health check if you are aged 40 or over and do not already have a diagnosis of high blood pressure, heart disease, diabetes or kidney disease.
-This will comprise of a general check up; normally including a urine sample to test for underlying medical issues like Diabetes.
+As a new patient you may be required to have a new patient health check if you are aged 40 or over and do not already have a diagnosis of high blood pressure, heart disease, diabetes or kidney disease.
+This will comprise of a general check up; normally including a urine sample to test for underlying medical issues like diabetes.